-Did you know that you could use your Firefox, Chrome or Opera browsers like a Notepad?
-In case you did not, then read on to find out how you can actually open a new tab in Firefox, Chrome, Edge or Opera and use it as a text editor to type just like you would do in a Notepad.
+Did you know that you could use your Edge, Firefox, Chrome, or Opera browsers like a Notepad?
+If not, read on to find out how to open a new tab in Firefox, Chrome, Edge, or Opera and use it as a text editor to type just like you would in a Notepad.

 Use Chrome, Edge, Firefox browsers as a Notepad